 Choose a date that suits you and your family

 A memorial service can be held at anytime that is convenient or significant to you and your family.
-Many people will hold a memorial service in the weeks following the funeral, on their loved one's birthday or on the first anniversary of their death.
+Many people will hold a memory service in the weeks following the funeral, on their loved one's birthday or on the first anniversary of their death.

 Whilst some families will choose to hold both a traditional funeral and a memorial service at a later date, others choose to hold a memorial service instead of a funeral service at the crematorium or cemetery.